Please check back regularly for the latest BBS News and Events

-Bradford Bereavement recruits diploma level volunteer counsellors from universities and colleges in West Yorkshire.
+Bradford Bereavement has a range of fully qualified volunteer counsellors and also recruits diploma level counsellors from universities and colleges in West Yorkshire.
 On average we have around 45 volunteer counsellors.

 We are seeking a Group Supervisor for our counsellors to start in August.
 We currently have three Group Supervisors who work with us on a self- employed basis.